DILCISBoard/E-ARK-DIP/specification/index.md

 | <a name="CSIP111"></a>**CSIP111** | **Type of link** <br/> `structMap/div/div/mptr/@xlink:type` | Attribute used with the value “simple”.
 Value list is maintained by the xlink standard | **1..1** <br/> MUST | No structural change from CS IP. <br/>No value change from CS IP.|
 | <a name="CSIP112"></a>**CSIP112** | **Type of locator** <br/> `structMap/div/div/mptr/@LOCTYPE` | The locator type is always used with the value "URL" from the vocabulary in the attribute. | **1..1** <br/> MUST | No structural change from CS IP. <br/>No value change from CS IP. |

 ## PREMIS
 PREMIS (Preservation Metadata: Implementation Strategies) is a standard that mainly caters for long-term preservation and technical usability, which for example is used to facilitate a range of preservation strategies including migration and emulation.
 From an Access perspective, PREMIS especially satisfies the requirements pertaining to the recording of Representation Information.
 It is practical to state in a formalised and consistent way how the Access Software should behave and where it should look when dealing with different pieces of information, such as which representation formats are included in the DIP.
-Therefore all E-ARK Access Software assumes the availability of PREMIS metadata according to the specification below.

-### ​ Metadata regarding Representations and Access Software
+### ​Metadata regarding Representations and Access Software
 In PREMIS, a representation is a "set of files, including structural metadata, needed for a complete and reasonable rendition of an Intellectual Entity."
-See  PREMIS Editorial Committee (2015).
-"PREMIS Data Dictionary for Preservation Metadata", p.8.
+See  [PREMIS Editorial Committee (2015).
+"PREMIS Data Dictionary for Preservation Metadata", p.8](http://www.loc.gov/standards/premis/v3/premis-3-0-final.pdf).

-One of the core concepts in PREMIS is the above formulated definition of a representation, but it is also important to note that the E-ARK Common Specification Information Package structure also incorporates physical management of different representations.
-When implementing PREMIS in E-ARK packages one must therefore choose if there must exist PREMIS files at representation level or at root level only (see Common Specification) and one must also choose how fine-grained each description should be.
+One of the core concepts in PREMIS is the above formulated definition of a representation, but it is also important to note that the CS IP structure also incorporates physical management of different representations.
+When implementing PREMIS in CS IPs one must therefore choose if there must exist PREMIS files at representation level or at root level only (see CS IP) and one must also choose how fine-grained each description should be.

-In PREMIS, a representation is indicated using the semantic unit "1.1 objectIdentifier".
-In E-ARK Access, as already mentioned, the DIP representation formats are ERMS, SIARD1.0, SIARDDK, SIARD2.0, OLAP, GML, and GeoTIFF.
-It is important to emphasise that the E-ARK project has neither created specifications nor tools for specific file formats[^51] (fine-grained descriptions), but only for the aforementioned DIP *representation formats*.

-Hence, the Access Software developed by the E-ARK project does guarantee the rendering of the E-ARK representations, but not of specific file formats contained *inside* an E-ARK representation.
-As an example, ERMS or SIARD could contain several file formats unknown to the E-ARK IP Viewer[^52] (note: even though this is unlikely, because archives generally make sure that the number of file formats that they preserve is limited and their use widespread.
-As such for example PDF or TIFF files would be rendered).

-[^9]: The generic Access tool that allows for the rendering of the DIP reference format, ie. the folder structure, descriptive metadata,and the most common file formats, cf. D5.4 Search, Access and Display Interfaces. http://www.eark-project.com/resources/project-deliverables/92-d54

-To enable rendition, three pieces of information are needed in PREMIS: One identifying the representation to be rendered; one identifying the software to enable this; and one establishing a
 To enable rendition, three pieces of information are needed in PREMIS: One identifying the representation to be rendered; one identifying the software to enable this; and one establishing a relationship between the two.

 The descriptions below therefore show how to: